Episode Title:K-Beauty’s Favourite Antioxidants Ep - 48

 So how to get an antioxidant hit?

-Aside from eating antioxidant rich foods, we can also topically apply them through our skincare routines.
+Firstly, aside from eating antioxidant rich foods, we can also topically apply them through our skincare routines.
 Let’s have a look at some of the most common antioxidants you’ll find in K-Beauty.

 A great way to incorporate Vitamin C into your routine is with a serum.